AntonGitName/MagicCave/README.md

 ![alt tag](https://github.com/AntonGitName/MagicCave/blob/eclipse/res/drawable-hdpi/candle.png?raw=true "Happy candle!=)")

-This is an eclipse Android project.
-As a result it will be a time killing game for any Android device (some minor limitations on Android version, of course)
+It is a small time killing game for Android.
+Go hard and solve each puzzle!

 For more information about the task and about current progress check [this site](http://www.d-inter.ru/private/Vlad/android/2014_Cave.html).

+[this branch is for eclipse project - deprecated]